Computer-Science-Association/computer-science-association.github.io/README.md

 ### BITS Feed

 [bits-feed.org](https://bits-feed.org) is a BITS Wide platform for student orgs throughout BITS Pilani's 4 campuses to publish the latest and greatest on.
 More that 40 orgs publish here regularly.

-### Recruitments 2020-21

-Our 2020 round of recruitments is over, hope you had fun solving Mindturner.
-Check this page and your inbox regularly for future rounds.
-Here's the link to the recruitments papge: [https://computer-science-association.github.io/recruits-landing/](https://computer-science-association.github.io/recruits-landing/)